alexcarrilloar/blog/content/posts/whatsappbot/index.md

 +++
 date = '2025-05-12T19:33:27-06:00'
-title = 'From Eye Exam to a WhatsApp Bot' draft = false theme = 'LoveIt' author = 'Alex Carrillo'
+title = 'From an Eye Exam to a WhatsApp Bot' draft = false theme = 'LoveIt' author = 'Alex Carrillo'